mystster/kleinpad/README.md

 # kleinpad
-This is a small number of keys self-made keyboard designed by mystster
+This is a small, self-made keyboard with a limited number of keys, designed by mystster.